The 5 Restaurant Stocks in Canada that You Should Invest In

 The company is also rapidly funnelling money to modernize its branches.
 During the covid-19 pandemic, restaurants with delivery and drive-thru options fared much better than those without these services.
 And RBI ensures that customers can avail themselves of these services whenever they visit this restaurant.

 As far as the financials are concerned, RBI has consistently shown strong numbers.
 The company has a consensus rating of Buy and has reported a net income of $257 million in Q1.
 During the same quarter, the company generated a revenue of $1.26 billion with an EPS of $0.05, 9% more than the market consensus.
 As of now, the company has an EPS of 2.73 with a healthy P/E ratio of 30.10.
-Trading at $81.92 on 16th September at 1:01 pm PDT, you won’t regret investing in this stock.
+Trading at $81.92 on 16th September at 1:01 pm PDT, you won’t regret investing in this stock, one of the best food stocks Canada has.

 Pizza Pizza Royalty (TSX: PZA)